 The US-based PE firm is not the only one to focus on the startup market dominated by venture capitalists so far.

-A slew of PE firms are increasingly joining the bandwagon, including prominent names such as TPG (PropertyGuru), Equinas (MediExpress), Temasek (Zilingo, Sociolla) and KKR (aCommerce, Voyager).
+PE firms are increasingly joining the bandwagon, including prominent names such as TPG (PropertyGuru), Equinas (MediExpress), Temasek (Zilingo, Sociolla) and KKR (aCommerce, Voyager).

 One of the pioneers of this increasing trend has been regional PE firm Northstar, which was one of the earliest investors in Gojek.
 It injected an initial capital of $800,000 in the decacorn’s earliest funding round.